garyxuehong/postmate/README.md

 1. Yaml base api request.
 Easy to put in git and keep version and share with teams.
 2. Multiple environments, allow use case of mix and match envs.
-3. (WIP) Extract data from response for easy api chaining
+3. Extract data from response for easy api chaining
 4. Open api as browser url internally.
+5. Support mutual SSL certificates

 # Local Dev